kristinemlarson/gnssrefl/README_invsnr.md

 Follow these steps:

-- make SNR files as you would normally for <code>gnssrefl</code> (use <code>rinex2snr</code>).
+I. Make SNR files as you would normally for <code>gnssrefl</code> (use <code>rinex2snr</code>).

-- set up analysis instructions for your site.
+II.
+Set up analysis instructions.
 These instructions are stored in $REFL_CODE/inputs.

 The required inputs are the station name (four characters lowercase), the reflector height limits (in meters) the elevation angle limits (in degrees).

 *Example:*